top of page

 Amazon link: You’ve Got My Number: http://amzn.to/35Q19jB

-Although it's only a part of my story, I've written about the roundup of Jewish families in the Velodrome d'Hiver (winter stadium).
+Although it's only a part of my story, I've written a book about the roundup of Jewish families in the Velodrome d'Hiver (winter stadium).
 Operation Spring Breeze took place in July 1942 when over thirteen thousand Jewish citizens, including four thousand children, were rounded up in Paris and kept in horrendous conditions in the stadium.
 But despite the heart-rending subject, there are hard fought victories, incredible bravery, selflessness shown in the face of danger, friendships that shine through adversity and proof that love can always find a way in the most desperate of circumstances.

 You are a person of many talents and also make jewellery and create art from free motion sewing.
 Tell us how they came about.

 That’s very kind of you to say, but I’m just an amateur at sewing and jewellery making.
 It’s like a meditation for me.
 When I’m creating I’m not worrying about anything, I’m totally focused.
 Hours can pass while I’m making something, which is great relaxation for me.
-I have a small gift business at www.buttonmooncreations.com

 How long does it take you to write a book?